dashvash/patterns-of-genome-variation/README.md

-# patterns-of-genome-variation
+# Comparing patterns of genome variation in contemporary and ancient humans
-Bioinformatics Institute 2024/25 course project: "Comparing patterns of genome variation in contemporary and ancient humans"
+Bioinformatics Institute 2024/25 course project